KylieZC/School_District_Analysis/README.md

 - The percentage of passing math decrease from 74.98% to 84.8%.

-* How is the school summary affected?
+* The effect of school summary
  ![Header](Resources/Header.png)
  ![Thomas High School](Resources/Thomas High School.png)
 School rank of Thomas High School is unchanged, it still stand in the second within all the school.